Garlic (Allium Sativum)

-Garlic has a strong, spicy flavour that mellows and sweetens considerably with cooking.
-While cooking softens the flavour, roasting gives garlic a well-balanced, delicate, nutty flavour.
+Garlic has a strong, spicy flavor that mellows and sweetens considerably with cooking.
+While cooking softens the flavor, roasting gives garlic a well-balanced, delicate, nutty flavor.

 When a garlic bulb is whole it has very little aroma.
-When a cloves is cut or bruised the allinase is released giving it the pungent, spicy and mellow smell it is known for.
+When a clove is cut or bruised the alliinase is released giving it the pungent, spicy and mellow smell it is known for.

-Garlic is and essential ingredient in French, Italian, Spanish and Middle Eastern cooking.
-Garlic is often used as a base for stir fries, curries, soups and sauces and is gently simmered before onions and other spices are added.
-Garlic works wonderfully when matched with onions, ginger, basil, turmeric, greens, beans, spinach, chicken pork and seafood.
-Additionally garlic has the ability to modify other flavours such as tomato, chillies, onions and ginger
+Garlic is an essential ingredient in French, Italian, Spanish, Asian and Middle Eastern cooking.
+Garlic is often used as a base for most dishes and is gently simmered with onions and other spices.
+Garlic works wonderfully when paired with onions, ginger, basil, turmeric, greens, beans, spinach, chicken, pork and seafood.
+Additionally, garlic has the ability to modify other flavors such as tomato, chili Peppers, onions and ginger.

-Propagation is by placing a single clove in the ground, for this plant to reach maturity will take 5 months.
-Bending the flower and stems to the ground will result in more focus being put in the growing of the bulb of garlic instead of the flowers.
+Garlic is grown by planting a single clove in the ground and takes 5 months for this plant to reach maturity.
+Bending the flower and stems to the ground will result in more focus being put on the growing of the bulb of garlic instead of the flowers.

-If you’re in a hot environment, chilling the clove in the fridge before planting the help with leaf development and maturation.
+If you’re in a hot environment, placing the clove in the fridge before planting will help with leaf development and maturation.

-When the leaves have yellowed completely it is than time to dig up the bulbs.
+When the leaves have yellowed completely it is then time to dig up the bulbs.

-It is best to grow garlic in a sunny location that is well drained.
+It is best to grow garlic in a sunny location and make sure the plant is well drained.
 Also it is best not to plant garlic near peas and beans as it is believed that this will hinder growth.

-During World War I soldiers depended on garlic for its antiseptic properties, the used the garlic juice on swabs of sterile sphagnum moss.
+During World War I, soldiers depended on garlic for its antiseptic properties.
+They used the garlic juice on swabs of sterile moss.
 It was said that this prevented gangrene and sepsis when in the trenches.

 It was believed that garlic had a significant role in restoring youth and health.

-To prepare a child for life a baby was baptised by having a clove of garlic rubbed on them and then giving them a sip of wine.
+To prepare a child for life a baby was baptized by having a clove of garlic rubbed on them and then giving them a sip of wine.

 Garlic has been used for a long time to fight colds and coughs and is found in many natural medicines.
 It has been found that garlic protected against cardiovascular disease by reducing blood pressure and reducing lipoproteins causing high cholesterol.

 Garlic has been named the anti-cancer food.
-It has been researched that cancer patients eating a considerable amount of garlic had 140—160% more cancer cells destroyed.
+It has been researched that cancer patients eating a considerable amount of garlic had 140—160 percent more cancer cells destroyed.